Calcrete Field Trip 2021 - Overview

 Does More or Less Rainfall Make Thicker Calcrete? - Thick calcretes are often attributed to hyper-arid conditions (i.e., drier deserts have thicker petrocalcic horizons).
 We don't know exactly the seasonality/timing of precipitation in eastern Washington during the latest Pliocene and early Pleistocene.
 However, sediments, paleosols, pollen, and fossils tell us that the Pasco Basin climate was possibly a more intense version of what we see today, with colder winters, short hot summers, altered timing of rainfall events.
 Based on what I see in the field, it seems highly-evaporative, dusty summer periods alternated with cold, dry winters.
 Most of the annual moisture probably arrived during shoulder seasons, similar to today.
 The rain shadow calcretes appear to indicate long periods of drying between brief, soaking rainstorms.
 The landscape was a filling with sagebrush and pine after ~5 Ma and became a cool, sagebrush steppe after ~3 Ma.
 Influence of a shallow water table is seen, too.
 Thic calcretes may not signify a hotter, drier desert (hyper-arid conditions), rather it may indicate soils formed just above a stable water table (lowland setting, capillary fringe) and received most of their moisture from below.
 Only a small of soil water was contributed by short, heavy downpours that moved Ca, C, and O rapidly into the soil column.

 Growth Rate of Calcrete - Soil carbonate builds at variable rates.
-Several studies suggest formation of a thoroughly-cemented carbonate hardpan several centimeters thick requires 10,000 to 1,000,000 years (Arkley, 1963; Machette, 1985; Lal and Kimble, 2000).
+Several studies suggest formation of a thoroughly-cemented carbonate hardpan tens of centimeters thick requires 10,000 to 1,000,000 years (Arkley, 1963; Machette, 1985; Lal and Kimble, 2000).
 Vincent et al. (1994) estimated rate for the growth of 0.6 mm/10 kyr for carbonate coatings on clasts in Idaho.
 Others have estimated the rate of calcrete accumulattion at 0.03-0.80 mm/year, which means that a 100 cm-thick calcrete would form in 1,250 to 33,300 years.
 Slower rates seem to describe the Eastern Washington calcretes.